Onula/Network-Management-DoS-Detection-Cacti-Zabbix-/README.md

 # Network Management & DoS Detection (Cacti & Zabbix)

-This project was developed as part of the course **"Computer Networks Development and Management" (CSE801)** at the University of Macedonia.
+This project was developed as part of the course **"Computer Networks Development and Management"** at the University of Macedonia.

 ## Overview
 Focuses on: